-Medical treatment permit
+Medical treatment visa

 South Africa is a country blessed with medical facilities of a high standard.
 Many foreigners come here purely to have medical treatment, since they can avoid the long queues and expenses in their own country.

 Therefore, it is clearly designated as a viable destination for patients requiring various types of specialised medical care, particularly patients in Europe and other African countries.
-The immigration legislation of South Africa recognises the need to cater for such patients, and allows for a Medical Treatment Permit.
+The immigration legislation of South Africa recognises the need to cater for such patients, and allows for a Medical Treatment Visa.

 • A letter from the applicant’s doctor or hospital must be provided, stating the nature of the patient’s condition and the treatment required.